rust-lang/log/rfcs/0000-structured-logging.md

 The real question for `serde` is whether or not depending on it as the general serialization framework in `log` creates the potential for some kind of ecosystem dichotomy if an alternative framework becomes popular where half the ecosystem uses `serde` and the other half uses something else that's incompatible.
 In that case `log` might not reasonably be able to support both without breakage if it goes down this path.
 The options for mitigating this in the design now is by either require all loggable types implement `Visit` explicitly, or just requiring callers opt in to `serde` support at the callsite in `log!`.

+### Alternatives

-### Require all loggable types implement `Visit`
+#### Require all loggable types implement `Visit`

-We could entirely punt on `serde` and just provide an API for simple values that implement the simple `Visit` trait.
+We could entirely punt on `serde` and the non-standard implementations of `Visit`, and just provide an API for values that manually implement the `Visit` trait.
 That avoids the potential serialization dichotomy in `log` altogether.

 The problem here is that any pervasive public API has the chance to create rifts in the ecosystem.
 By creating a new fundamental API for logging via the `Visit` trait we're just expanding the potential for dichotomies.
+It also makes `log` another participant in the grab-bag of serialization traits that types in the ecosystem need to implement.

 It also means we need to re-invent `serde`'s support for complex datastructures, the datatypes that implement its traits, and the formats that support it.
 We'll effectively turn `log` into a serialization framework of its own, and have to introduce arbitrary limitations on the kinds of values that can be logged.

+#### Attempt to deprecate other log-specific serialization traits in favour of `Visit`

+The case where types in the ecosystem like `Url` need to implement a random grab-bag of serialization traits to be compatible with every framework could be avoided by encouraging other frameworks to use `log`'s `Visit` instead of defining their own.
+We might get to a point where frameworks decide to standardize on a particular API, but that decision should be made naturally instead of being forced onto the ecosystem.
+The approach this RFC takes makes it possible to standardise, but doesn't depend on it.
+This also doesn't solve the issue of making `log` into a pervasive public dependency in the first place.

-### Require callers opt in to `serde` support at the callsite
+#### Require callers opt in to `serde` support at the callsite

 We could avoid a potential serialization dichotomy by requiring callers opt in to `serde` support.
 That way if a new framework came along it could be naturally supported in the same way.
 There are a few ways callers could opt in to `serde` in the `log!` macros.
 The specifics aren't really important, but it could look something like this: